-What Is Body Dysmorphic Disorder?
-3 Myths That Need To Be Put To Rest
+3 Myths About Body Dysmorphic Disorder That Need To Be Put To Rest

 Though most everyone has body image issues or insecurities about their appearance from time to time, imagine dealing with intrusive body image issues around the clock.
 Imagine obsessing over a body part you think is flawed, to the point your day-to-day activities are interrupted.
 Imagine being told you look one way, but seeing something completely different when you look in the mirror.
 Imagine being so distressed over your appearance that you can’t leave the house.

 This is what it's like to have body dysmorphic disorder (BDD) — a serious mental illness that is largely misunderstood and stigmatized.
 “There is a widely shared misconception that BDD is simply an extreme expression of vanity,” Heather Senior Monroe, a licensed clinical social worker who is the Director of Program Development at Newport Academy, a rehabilitation center, tells Bustle. “[However], adults who have BDD tend to face serious disruptions in their social functioning.”
 From the outside looking in, someone with body dysmorphia may look as though they're simply vain — but that myth couldn't be further from the truth.